-The U.S. Government maintains controls on exports of nuclear-related items under the authority of the Nuclear Nonproliferation Act of 1978 (NNPA) in order to further the country’s nuclear nonproliferation policy.
-Although these controls are primarily based on the NNPA, they have been included in this report because they are usually grouped with the other nonproliferation controls referenced elsewhere.
+The U.S. Government maintains controls on exports of nuclear-related items under the authority of the Nuclear Nonproliferation Act of 1978 (NNPA) in order to further the United States’ nuclear nonproliferation policy.
+Although these controls are primarily based on the NNPA, and, therefore, are not subject to this report, information is included here on their controls because these controls are usually grouped with other nonproliferation controls referenced in this report.
 Controls based on nuclear end-uses and end-users are maintained under the authority of Section 6 of the Export Administration Act (the Act), as part of the Enhanced Proliferation Control Initiative (EPCI).
 EPCI controls are described in detail in Chapters 6, 7, and 8 of this report.

 The Department of Commerce requires a license for the export of the following items: